dynafa/varroa_mite_detector/README.md

 ### Training and evaluation

 Training was performed in time constrained circumstances, so the new network is far from being fully converged.
-Nevertheless, improvement can be observed in these graphs of the loss during training (Sorry, not enough time for any fancy Tensorboard visualisations).
+Nevertheless, obvious improvement can be observed in these graphs of the loss during training (Sorry, not enough time for any fancy Tensorboard visualisations).

 ![Training results](images/training_results.png)
 ![Training results2](images/training_results2.png)